biocore/empress/README.md

 ![empress barplots: phylum coloring](docs/moving-pictures/img/empress_barplots_2.png)

-These patterns should look familiar -- this is the same information as we showed when coloring the tree earlier.
+These patterns should look familiar -- this is the same information as we showed when coloring the tree by feature metadata earlier.
 We can confirm this by trying out feature metadata coloring by `Level 2` again, using the same `Classic QIIME Colors` color map (see the "Exploring groups of features" section above for a refresher on how to do this):

 ![empress barplots: phylum coloring and tree phylum coloring](docs/moving-pictures/img/empress_barplots_3.png)

-Since both the node colorings and the barplot layer are showing the same information (`Level 2`), this display is a bit redundant.
+Since both the node colorings and the barplot layer are now showing the same information (`Level 2`), this display is a bit redundant (although it is reassuring :).
 Let's try taking things down a level, and adjust our barplot layer to show the `Level 3` feature metadata field (a.k.a. the class-level taxonomic assignments).
 To do this, adjust the drop-down menu next to the *Color by...* box (under the _Layer 1_ header in the _Barplots_ section, not in the _Feature Metadata Coloring_ section) to go from `Level 2` to `Level 3`, and then click the *Update* button again.

 ![empress barplots: class coloring and tree phylum coloring](docs/moving-pictures/img/empress_barplots_4.png)

 Things still seem mostly the same as before, but some of the large groups of phyla have now been split up into collections of different classes.
-Notice how the lavender-colored class is present at roughly five separate "clusters" throughout the tree: this doesn't necessarily mean that this is the same class at all of these clusters, since colors can be reused if there are more classes than colors for a given color map, but in this case coloring the tree by `Level 3` (and looking at the resulting legend) lets us confirm that there's only one lavender class.
-Try clicking on a node within one of these clusters to see what this class is.
+Notice how the lavender-colored class is present at roughly five separate "clusters" throughout the tree: are all of these the same class?
+We can tell from the legend for this layer (under the heading __`Level 3`__) that there is only one class colored lavender here, `c__Clostridia`.

-It turns out that these lavender classes are all *Clostridia*.
+So, these lavender classes are all *Clostridia*.
 Does it make sense that representatives of this class are spread out throughout the tree so much?
 Unfortunately, yes, since *Clostridia* are -- to quote [Wikipedia](https://en.wikipedia.org/wiki/Clostridia) -- "a highly [polyphyletic](https://en.wikipedia.org/wiki/Polyphyly) class."
 (As an exercise, we recommend trying out adding on extra barplot layers for lower levels of taxonomy -- order, family, genus, etc. -- and seeing how things change.)

+#### Barplots of sample presence information

 Up until now, we've just been working with a single "barplot layer."
 We can add on more layers if we want -- this will let us visualize additional tip information alongside the layer we have that currently shows `Level 3` information.
 To add a new layer, click on the `+` button (with the label _Add another layer_).
 Now, click *Update* again to see what this new layer looks like.